Focke-Wulf Fw 190 operational history: Operation Citadel to the Dnieper

 Two main reasons resulted in these loss rates; Soviet pilots were still limited to close escort duty and were not allowed to pursue aircraft into airspace guarded by other Soviet units which restricted their freedom, and when the experience of the German pilots is added, the result was damaging.
 On 7 July, the 16th Air Army lost 30 aircraft for three Fw 190s destroyed and three crash-landed in German-held territory.
 On 8 July, the Fw 190 units claimed 74 of the 81 Soviet aircraft claimed destroyed on that date.
 Actual Soviet losses were 43.

 With the German armies now exhausted, the Fw 190 units were asked to perform Jabo, or fighter-bomber missions.
 JG 54 flew missions in this capacity.
 Now performing dual purposes, the Fw 190 achieved significant recognition as a rugged aircraft.
 On 12 July 1943, the 16VA was almost driven from the skies by Fw 190 Geschwader.
 The air battle had been decisively won by the 1st Fliegerdivision, thanks largely to the Fw 190.
 However, the ground battle was lost.
 On 13 July the Soviets launched Operation Kutuzov.
-The offensive threatened to cut off the entire German Ninth and Second Panzer Armys.
+The offensive threatened to cut off the entire German Ninth and Second Panzer Armies.
 Luftwaffe resistance was vital to slowing down Soviet advances.
 On several days, the Luftwaffe achieved numerical superiority (Soviet aviation was concentrated in the south).
 The 15th Air Army could not prevent the Fw 190 units gaining air superiority which allowed Ju 87 units to help the Army to restrict the Red Army's break through to the first German defence line on the first day.
 But the overall situation could not be sustained, as the Soviet ground forces had made several advances further north.
 Between 1 and 31 July 1943 JG 51 claimed 800 victories against 77 Fw 190s (50 destroyed).
 JG 54 claimed 450 for the same period for 34 Fw 190s (24 destroyed).
 Even though it is probable that between 25 and 33 percent of these claims were exaggerations, the statistics confirm the qualitative superiority of tactical air units in combat.
 More accurate data suggests JG 51's losses were 55 Fw 190s destroyed and 31 damaged.
 The introduction of the Fw 190 to the front had proven wise.
 The armament of the Fw 190 was something that was needed by German fighter units.
 The IL-2 Shturmoviks were becoming available in increasing numbers, and the Fw 190 was an ideal counter to the Soviet aircraft.